Texas Gas Transmissions, LLC

 Compressor station questions

 Yes.
-All stations are subject to the U.S. Department of Transportation (US DOT) Minimum Safety Standards.
-Natural gas transmission compressor stations are engineered, constructed, operated and maintained in accordance with Pipeline and Hazardous Materials Safety Administration (PHMSA) safety standards.
+All stations are required to comply with the U.S. Department of Transportation (US DOT) Minimum Safety Standards.
+Natural gas transmission compressor stations are engineered, constructed, operated, and maintained in accordance with Pipeline and Hazardous Materials Safety Administration (PHMSA) safety standards.
 Compressor stations are constructed with multiple safety systems, such as gas and fire detection systems and emergency shutdown equipment.
-In the event of an accident, these systems have been designed to shut down operations safely while minimizing risk to the public or the environment.
+In the event of an accident, these systems have been designed to shut the station down safely with minimizing risk to the public or the environment.

 Minor vibrations may occur near the station site, but are rarely felt beyond the facility boundary.
 We conduct vibration and pulsation analysis during and after design, and make adjustments if needed.
 It is sometimes necessary to install dampeners or supports after the station is running to to further reduce pulsation and vibration.